CobaldAnnotation/CobaldEng/README.md

 # The CoBaLD Eng corpus

-A corpus with full three language level markup in CONLL-U Plus standard.
-Enhanced-UD version: for the conversion of the English dataset we used E-UD formalism, as opposed to our [Russian dataset](https://github.com/CobaldAnnotation/CobaldRus) where the first version complies with the basic UD principles and uses sligtly different standard (CONLL-U with ten columns).
+Here is the CoBaLD Eng corpus - a 150,000 tokens corpus of English news annotated with CoBaLD markup.
+The corpus uses the CONLL-U Plus standard and includes three markup levels: morphological, syntactic and semantic.
+Morphosyntax is annotated according to the Enhanced-UD version, and the semantic pattern is based on a simplified version of the Compreno formalism.

+CoBaLD Eng differs from previously annotated CoBaLD Rus [Russian dataset](https://github.com/CobaldAnnotation/CobaldRus) in two aspects.
+First, the Russian corpus complies with the basic UD principles - not the Enhanced UD.
+Second, it uses CONLL-U standard with ten columns which is sligtly different from CONLL-U Plus, which gives the opportunity to add new columns.
+In future, Russian corpus will also be transfered to the CONLL-U Plus standard and to the Enhanced UD annotation.

 <a href="https://creativecommons.org/licenses/by-nc/4.0/"><img src="https://img.shields.io/static/v1?label=license&message=CC-BY-NC-4.0&color=green"/></a>